 If you are still working, moving from an employer plan to Medicare plan needs some thought on your part.
-On-going expenses or keeping the life style you have become accustomed to are real considerations.
+Your decision on how you retire has several options:

 Here are some transition guidelines that will help:

 A) If your employer provides health insurance, you do not have to sign up for Part B until you no longer have a qualified employer health plan.
 If you lose your health plan or decide to retire then contact Social Security and enroll in Medicare Part B.

 B) Ideally, it is best to contact me at least 2-months before you want to retire.
 I virtually will meet with you due to Covid-19 and discuss Medicare, Social Security, conduct a complete insurance review, and make recommendations on how to protect your retirement income.